 Health and Wellness

-When you give to the Health and Wellness Fund, you are providing children and their families with the resources that meet their most critical health needs.
-Preventative health initiatives are incredibly important to help keep children healthy.
-This fund covers things such as menstrual health resources, mosquito nets, dental kits, food for malnourished children and hygiene kits which help prevent health crises for vulnerable children and their families.
+When you give to the Health and Wellness Fund, you help to meet critical health needs and fund preventative health initiatives to help keep children healthy.
+This includes things such as mosquito-borne disease prevention, dental kits, eye care and food for malnourished children, which help prevent health crises for vulnerable children and their families.

 Water, Sanitation and Hygiene

 Water, sanitation and hygiene are some of our most basic needs, and a lack of access to them can be deadly.
-With this gift, you will ensure that children around the world have clean water to drink, the ability to practice good hygiene and protection from deadly diseases through things such as washrooms, hand washing stations and hygiene education.
+When you give to the Water, Sanitation and Hygiene Fund, you ensure that children around the world have clean water to drink.
+You also ensure they have the ability to practice good hygiene and protection from deadly diseases through things such as washrooms, hand washing stations and hygiene education.

 Safety and Stability